jensakut/CarND-Vehicle-Detection/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
-It is possible to improve the classifier by additional data augmentation, hard negative mining, classifier parameters tuning etc.
+* It is possible to improve the classifier by additional data augmentation, hard negative mining, classifier parameters tuning etc.
-I guess the pipeline is relatively unstable against weather, reflection, shadows, or tight roads.
+* I guess the pipeline is relatively unstable against weather, reflection, shadows, or tight roads.
-The part of the picture which need to be searched is relatively small.
-Searching the image where cars appear and then searching around their last known position might improve the algorithm a lot.
-A kalman-filter may be introduced to track vehicles even if cars are overlapping each other.
+* The searchgrid is relatively rough.
+Searching the image where cars usually appear, eg. right and left, and in the horizon, and then searching around their last known position might improve the algorithm a lot.
+It focuses datapoints where it is necessary.
+A kalman-filter may be introduced to track vehicles in order to stabilize tracking.
-The saved data points may be invested into a higher framerate.
+* The saved data points may be invested into a higher framerate.
+Right now, the rough grid still ensures 2-3 fps, which is relatively slow
- It will be interesting to use the pipeline on a homemade video.
+* It will be interesting to use the pipeline on a homemade video to see how it generalizes
-I guess a neural net may perform better at extracting the features.
+* I guess a neural net may perform better at extracting the features.
 Yet, comparing the colorspaces and the parameters was quite interesting.
 It may be interesting whether this parametersearch is relevant for a neural net, because the computational effort of training a svm is considerably less.